osmozz2017/SMART/HDD/MicroData/README.md

-ExcelStor Hard Drives
+MicroData Hard Drives
 =====================

-This is a list of all tested ExcelStor hard drive models and their ratings.
+This is a list of all tested MicroData hard drive models and their ratings.
 See more info on reliability test in the [README](https://github.com/linuxhw/SMART).

 HDD by Model